Criminal Investigation and Trial

 Investigating:

-SCh Main Investigative Directorate of the Ministry of Internal Affairs in the Republic of Tatarstan
+Investigative Unit of the Main Investigative Directorate of the Ministry of Internal Affairs for the Republic of Tatarstan

 Articles of Criminal Code of Russian Federation: